 Having a dedicated time that you (and your partner) have set aside to focus on birth and parenting helps ensure that you’re prepared when the time comes.
-Although there is plenty of information online and in books, your instructor can give you the big picture of what information is most important to focus on.
-You’ll have opportunities to ask questions to see if the information you found elsewhere is current, local, and relevant to your situation.
+Although there is plenty of information online and in books, your instructor can give you the big picture of which information is most important to focus on, and can help you assess whether the information you found elsewhere is current, local, and relevant to your situation.
 Great instructors use a wide variety of teaching techniques to make sure you understand the information, can remember it during labor and/or during sleepless nights as a new parent, and can adapt it to your unique needs.
 You’ll also have the chance to meet other expectant parents.
-Learn more about benefits.
+Learn more about the benefits of childbirth classes.

 What topics are typically covered in classes?

 Newborn care classes cover basic physical care, health and safety, calming crying, and infant sleep.
 Breastfeeding classes cover how to breastfeed, how often and how much to feed, how you’ll know your baby is getting plenty of milk, preventing and treating challenges, and pumping.
-Learn more about class content.
+Learn more about the content of childbirth classes.

 When should I sign up for a class?

-It is best to choose a series that will end 3 – 5 weeks before your due date: late enough in your pregnancy that you’ll still remember the information when labor starts, but early enough to be sure you complete the classes before your baby comes.
-If you’re already at the very end of pregnancy, you may be able to find a one-day class you can attend.
+It is best to choose a series where the final class in the series will be 3 – 5 weeks before your due date: that’s late enough in your pregnancy that you’ll still remember the information when labor starts, but early enough to be sure you complete the classes before your baby comes.
+If you’re already at the very end of pregnancy, you may be able to find a one-day class you can attend in those final weeks.

 How can I find out what classes are available?